 Take your learning further:

-- Register for this upcoming webinar on November 25th: From ‘For’ People to ‘With’ People; Creating Equitable and Resilient Places
+- Watch this Webinar From ‘For’ People to ‘With’ People; Creating Equitable and Resilient Places

 - Watch this webinar recording on placemaking: Communities of Belonging